 A native of Taiwan, pianist Shiau-uen Ding is an energetic performer of traditional and contemporary repertoire.
 She studied piano with Eugene Pridonoff, Elizabeth Pridonoff, and Lina Yeh, computer music with Mara Helmuth and Christopher Bailey, and contemporary improvisation with Alan Bern at National Taiwan Normal University and University of Cincinnati, where she received her doctoral degree.
 She lives in New York City.

-She has performed in France, Germany, Belgium, China, and throughout the US and Taiwan.
+She has performed in France, Germany, Belgium, China, India, South Korea, and throughout the US and Taiwan.

 Most recently, she premiered Christopher Bailey's Empty Theatre,